LIST OF PEOPLE:B–E

 -

-Begged governor Florus to spare Jerusalem and the Jews in 66 AD, but she was nearly killed and the people burned down her palace
+Begged governor Florus to spare Jerusalem and the Jews in 66 AD, but she was nearly killed and the Jews burned down her palace

 -

-After the Jewish-Roman war and destruction of Jerusalem, she moved to Rome to be with Emperor Titus, conqueror of Jerusalem; while their relationship continued for some time, he eventually dismissed her
+After the Jewish-Roman war and destruction of Jerusalem, she moved to Rome to be with Emperor Titus, conqueror of Jerusalem; he eventually dismissed her

 Patriarch ≈ 1900 BC